 How does your employer know how much to deduct from each paycheck?
 The short answer is they don’t.
 Your employer simply takes out the amount you tell them to on your Form W-4.
 This is a form you complete to estimate how much you will owe in taxes so that the correct amount can be withheld from each paycheck.
 The form asks for things such as the number of dependents you have and what your itemized deductions look like.
-Ultimately, your inputs on your W-4 play a huge role in whether you will receive a refund or not.
+Ultimately, your inputs on your W-4 play a huge role in whether you will receive a tax refund or not.

 People often run into trouble when they have two jobs or have other sources of income such as rental properties, a side business, dividends/interest from investments, pensions, Social Security, etc. Your employer will withhold a certain percentage of the paycheck they give you, but they don’t know what other sources of income you have.
-This could lead to you still owing a lot in taxes come April, so make sure you account for all your income sources when choosing the correct withholdings.
-You can either have a little bit of money withheld from each income source, or just have your employer withhold an extra amount to compensate for your other income sources.
+This could lead to you still owe a lot in taxes come April, so make sure you account for all your income sources when choosing the correct withholdings.
+You can either have a little bit of money withheld from each income source or just have your employer withhold an extra amount to compensate for your other income sources.
 You can decide based on whichever is more convenient for you.

 Why Refunds Are Not as Good as You Think

-Every year, around eight out of ten tax payers receive a refund when they file their taxes1.
+Every year, around eight out of ten taxpayers receive a refund when they file their taxes1.
 They jump for joy, almost like the IRS just gave them a surprise gift.
 However, should you really be so excited over your tax refund?

-From a behavioral standpoint, of course you should be excited for getting money back.
+From a behavioral standpoint, of course, you should be excited about getting money back.
 But let’s look at it from a financial perspective.
 Remember how filing your taxes every April is really just a way to see if the amount of tax you paid during the year is correct or not?
-Well that means that the refund you just received is money you overpaid to the government.
+Well, that means that the refund you just received is money you overpaid to the government.
 Think of your tax bill like your utility bills.
 You wouldn’t be excited about overpaying your cable each month, would you?
 That is exactly what happens when you get a tax refund—and that’s not the worst of it.